UNICORE-EU/unicore-docs/source/index.rst

 * :ref:`unicore-overview` gives an overview of the UNICORE features and the UNICORE architecture
 * :ref:`unicore-gettingstarted` shows how to get going quickly
+* :ref:`unicore-howto-singlecluster` covers the steps required to install a minimal set of UNICORE services for a single HPC cluster that is running Slurm

 .. toctree::
 	:maxdepth: 5